ucbrise/flor/docs/storage.md

 `git fetch && git checkout flor.branch && python -m flordb unpack` and has everyone's metrics — no server, no bucket, no bill.

-## Auto-commits never land on your working branch
+## Where auto-commits land

 Those commits are noisy — one per run — so FlorDB keeps them off the branch you review and merge.
 On the first run from any branch not already prefixed `flor.`, FlorDB creates a shadow branch named `flor.branch` (`flor.branch1`, `flor.branch2`, … if that name is taken) and switches to it, then auto-commits there.
-Run again from that branch and you stay on it; nothing new is created.
+You stay on that branch after the run.
+If you're already on any branch whose name starts with `flor.`, including one you created yourself, FlorDB uses it without creating another branch.
 So `main` never accumulates run history unless you merge it there yourself.

+See [Working on a FlorDB branch](branches.md) for saving later edits, publishing the branch, and bringing selected code changes back for review.

 Two things follow.
 The auto-commit is a `git add -A`, so whatever is uncommitted when you launch a run — the edit you were mid-way through — is